surishek17/Synergy-labs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Fisrtly, you can install the "node-modules" file with following command:

+### `npm install`

-In the project directory, you can run:
+Now, In the project directory, you can run:

 ### `npm start`